lyft/flinkk8soperator/README.md

 * **Building Flink application packaged as a docker image:** A docker image is built containing the application source code with the necessary dependencies built in.
 This is required to bootstrap the Jobmanager and Taskmanager pods.
 At Lyft we use Source-To-Image [S2I](https://docs.openshift.com/container-platform/3.11/architecture/core_concepts/builds_and_image_streams.html#source-build) as the image build tool that provides a common builder image with Apache Flink pre-installed.
 The docker image could be built using any pre-existing workflows at an organization.

 * **Creating the Flink application custom resource:** The custom resource for Flink application provides the spec for configuring and managing flink clusters in Kubernetes.
-The FlinkK8sOperator, deployed on Kubernetes, continuously monitors the resource and the corresponding flink cluster, and performs action based on the diff.
+The FlinkK8sOperator, deployed on Kubernetes, continuously monitors the resource and the corresponding flink cluster, and performs actions based on the diff.

 ## Documentation